 What are the solutions?

-Men in focus: unpacking masculinities and engaging men in the prevention of violence against women is an extensive evidence review about links between dominant forms of masculinity and violence against women.
+Men in focus from Our Watch is an extensive evidence review about links between dominant forms of masculinity and violence against women.

 - Evidence and solutions about gaps in male allyship

 Evidence from Promundo about gaps in male allyship and solutions.

 A study on what it's like to be a young man in Australia

 The Man Box: A study on being a young man in Australia is the first comprehensive study that focuses on the attitudes to manhood and the behaviours of young Australian men aged 18 to 30.